How can I prevent my brother from evicting me after a fraudulent title transfer?

 Answer:

-We suggest you contact a local attorney who can review all the facts and documents involved regarding the fraudulent transfer.
+It's advisable to consult a local attorney who can review the specific facts and documents related to the fraudulent transfer.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.